tanmax22end/main-service/README.md

 The Compression Service is responsible for:
 - Receiving images from the Interface Service
 - Compressing images by 50%
-- Calling the Interface Service webhook to update request status
+- Calling the handler Service webhook to update request status
 - Saving processed images